liaochenlanruo/pgcgap/docs/index.md

 Click [here](https://github.com/tseemann/snippy/issues/259?_blank) for more solutions.

 ### Q2 Could not determine version of minced please install version 2 or higher
-When running prokka of Assemble founction, this error could happened, the error message shows as following:
+When running the Annotate function, this error could happen, the error message shows as following:

 ```
 Error: A JNI error has occurred, please check your installation and try again